Env

 struct Env . fn next¶

 Generate the next envelope value.
 Uses the internal params struct for envelope parameters.
 See EnvParams for more details on the parameters.
-Args: trig: Trigger to start the envelope.
-Returns: The next envelope value.
+Uses an internal phasor to track the progression of the envelope, which is reset on each trigger.

 fn next Signature